Professional Italian Translators with Technical Expertise

 Italian as a National Language

-Tuscan Italian was chosen to fulfill that role, even though at that time only a small minority of the Italian population spoke this Tuscan dialect.
-The majority of the Italian people spoke their own regional dialects.
-Today, the Italian language is rich and expressive, requiring complex conjugation of verbs and Italians are proud to use it.
+Despite centuries of vast literary production, Italians had to wait until the unification of Italy in 1861 to have an official common language.
+Tuscan Italian was chosen for this role, even though only a small minority of the population spoke this dialect at the time.
+Most Italians spoke their own regional dialects.
+Today, the Italian language is rich and expressive, requiring complex verb conjugations, and Italians are proud to use it.

 Italian Language and Music

-The sing-song effect of Italian comes from its pronunciation: most Italian words have an accent on the penultimate syllable and end with a vowel, which make the language sound sweet and lyrical to foreign ears.
+Anyone who has studied or played music is familiar with words like crescendo, forte, and tempo.
+Italian has always been the language of opera librettos and is still universally recognized as the language of classical music.
+But why is Italian called “la bella lingua” (the beautiful language)?
+The sing-song effect of Italian comes from its pronunciation: most words have an accent on the penultimate syllable and end with a vowel, making the language sound sweet and lyrical to foreign ears.

 Italian Language and Communication